PietroLiuzzo/Aristodemo/README.md

 The LaTeX version is the one I have started from, as [my thesis](http://amsdottorato.unibo.it/6257/) was written like that.

 ### Commentary
 The Commentary has been transformed trom LaTeX to Markdown with regex find and replace.
 Then Comments have been entered as annotations with [hypothes.is](http://hypothes.is) to both allow further commenting from other people and a neat alignment to text.
 Users need to log in to Hypothesis and turn on the plugin to see the commentary.
-References to Places and Persons in the Commentary and links to citations will be done as well in the future.
+References to Places and Persons in the Commentary and links to citations and bibliography will be done as well in the future.
+Currently only passages from Herodotus are linked to Perseus.
+These annotations will also be displayed in a continuous page as well as statistics on commentators.

 ### Transformations
 To produce all the output a series of transformation is run on the main texts (in xml folder).